 Energy is the major cost of any grow-finish diet and does affect growth performance significantly.
-The optimum NE tool helps users determine the dietary NE content that yields the greatest income over total cost on a live or carcass basis.
-Refer to Section B for detailed information on the optimum net energy tool.
+The Economic Model for Optimum Energy Level tool helps users determine the dietary NE content that yields the greatest income over total cost on a live or carcass basis.
+Refer to Section B for detailed information on the Economic Model for Optimum Energy Level tool.